Groups looking for outdoor adventures and spectacular scenery should look no further than these four best places to visit in Australia

 - The Grotto

-It takes three days to complete the route, so if this sounds up your ally, you’ll be in for a treat.
+It takes around three days to complete the route, so if this sounds up your ally, you’ll find this to be one of the best places to visit in Australia.

 Located on the northeast coast of Queensland, the Daintree Rainforest has one of the most complex ecosystems on the planet.
 Named after the Australian geologist and photographer Richard Daintree, this now privately-owned rainforest is believed to be 180 million years old, with thousands of species of wildlife and untouched plant life.
 Renowned for its natural beauty, this ancient rainforest was apparently the inspiration for James Cameron’s Avatar.
 You will certainly feel as though you have stepped into another world, as you explore this unspoiled land and all its lush greenery.